notstpa/SmartRemux/README.md

 - **File Size:** Small

 ## Build from Source 🧑‍💻
-1. Clone the repo and install dependencies from `requirements.txt`.
+1. Clone the repo and install dependencies.
 2. Download `ffmpeg.exe` and `ffprobe.exe` from [FFmpeg Download](https://www.ffmpeg.org/download.html).
    - **Note:** The app will not function unless `ffmpeg.exe` and `ffprobe.exe` are either placed in the root directory or added to your system's PATH.
 3. Run `build_app.bat`.